Built is the skeletal structure in relation to age and sex of the individual as compared to a normal person.

 This disorder is common among adolescent boys.
 There is no true endocrine deficiency.
 They grow at a constant rate of about 4 cm a year but their bone age and dental age are delayed by about 2 years.
 Often there is a history of delay in growth and pubertal development in the father and other male relatives.

 These children are predominantly girls.
 They have agenesis of their gonads.
 The chromosomal pattern is 45+XO.
 They have a characteristically short webbed neck, low hairline, square and shield-like chest, cubitus valgus and mental retardation.
 Although short, they grow at the rate of 4 cm each year with normal bone age and dental age but absent pubertal growth spurt, so that during adolescence, the skeletal age is delayed due to the absence of sex hormones (streak ovaries).

 These children have the skeletal age and the dental age delayed by more than 2 years.
 The growth rate is less than 4 cm/year.
 The ratio of the upper segment and the lower segment is normal.

 These children have mental, dental and skeletal retardation since birth.
-There would be course dry skin and constipation.
-Their body proportion is infantile i.e., upper segment is more than lower segment.
+They have coarse dry skin and constipation.
+Their body proportion is infantile i.e., upper segment is more than the lower segment.

 Achondroplasia dwarfs have short limbs resulting in short stature.
 Hence, the lower segment is always less than the upper segment.
 Their mental and dental ages are normal and so are the endocrine functions.